KingAkku/Sustainability-for-Future/SDG's in Classroom.md

 Targets for SDG 10 include eliminating discriminatory laws, policies, and practices, and adopting policies to achieve greater equality.

-When we talk about Reducing Inequality, it's really about making sure everyone, no matter who they are or where they come from, has the same opportunities to succeed.
+When we talk about Reducing Inequality, it's really about making sure everyone has the same opportunities to succeed, no matter who they are or where they come from.
 In the classroom, this could mean discussing what inequality looks like—why some people face more challenges based on things like income, gender, or background—and brainstorming ways to help level the playing field.
 Students can dive into real-world examples of governments and organizations working to reduce these gaps, and even create their own initiatives to promote equality in their school or community.
 Imagine starting a peer tutoring program to help kids from underprivileged backgrounds, or organizing a campaign that raises awareness about discrimination.
 It’s about empowering students to see that they can be part of the solution.